pcornier/Alecs/readme.md

 ```

 ### alecs:addEntity(entity)
 Add a new entity to the world.
-An ID will be automatically generated if no one provided.
+An ID will be automatically generated if no one is provided.
 ```lua
 alecs:addEntity({
   id = "mydog",